bernard-rr/text_matching/README.md

-# Name Matching Streamlit App
+# Text Matching Streamlit App

 This Streamlit app allows users to upload two CSV files and perform name matching using a Sentence Transformer model.
 It then displays the matching results in a table and provides an option to download the results in CSV format.